 The simplest way to avoid injuries is by preventing pets from having any unsupervised contact with ornaments or decorations!

 “So bring us a figgy pudding, so bring us a figgy pudding, so bring us a figgy pudding and bring it out here…” Sadly, so many of our festive favourites can be toxic to our pets.
 Most people know how dangerous chocolate is for dogs (and the darker the chocolate, the more toxic it is).
 However, did you know that coffee, peanuts, Macadamia nuts, onions, and even raisins and dried fruit are all poisonous to dogs and cats?
-So no slices of Christmas pudding, festive nuts, sage and onion stuffing for our pets!
+So no slices of Christmas pudding, mince pies, festive nuts, sage and onion stuffing for our pets!
 The Dogs Trust have created a Doggy Christmas Menu – especially designed with dogs in mind!

 In addition, cooked bones are highly dangerous as they can splinter in the mouth or gut, leading to sharp wounds and even perforated bowels.
 So, watch out for left-over turkey carcasses!